lenoctambule/PhysAnim-Unity/README.md

 There are 3 modes :
     - **Ragdolling** which will match poses only using the motor-driven joints
     - **Partially keyframed** which will mix both motor-driven and keyframed driven.
-    - **Fully keyframed** which will match the animation one to one (but it is better to just disable the script).

 ## Acknowledgments